LuciaValencia/phpWebSite/README.md

 # phpWebSite
-A project realized for a university exam.
+A project realized for a university exam on january 2021.

 A website built on MySQL, PHP, JavaScript, HTML and CSS.